Keshy31/21_stones/docs/Project Overview Reinforcement Learning on Arduino for the 21 Stone Game.md

    - **Purpose:** Train the AI in a virtual environment to build the Q-table, and provide a playable software version for demos.
    - **Key Parts:**
      - Gymnasium Env: Simulates the 21 stone game, including opponent moves (varied strategies like 25-75% optimal).
-     - PufferLib: Wraps the env for parallel training (e.g., 32 games at once), using CleanRL (updated implementations as of 2025) for Q-learning updates.
-     - Trainer: Runs episodes, updates Q-table based on rewards, and exports the final table.
+     - Trainer: Runs thousands of episodes in a simple loop, updating the Q-table based on rewards, and exporting the final table.
+This process is intentionally straightforward to be educational.
-     - Pygame Engine: Renders the game visually (e.g., row of stone icons, clickable/touchable buttons for actions, real-time logs and Q-value displays).
-Supports modes: Human vs AI, AI vs AI, or hybrid with hardware.
+     - Pygame Engine: Renders the game visually (e.g., row of stone icons, clickable buttons for actions).
+It includes an "AI Insight" panel showing the Q-values for the current state and a persistent scoreboard tracking wins/losses.
+Supports Human vs. AI mode.
      - Serial Loader/Logger: A Python script that sends the Q-table to Arduino over serial, receives live game data (moves, states, wins/losses), and integrates with the Pygame engine for display/logging.
-   - **Output:** A 22x3 Q-table (states 0-21, actions take1/take2/take3) as printed numbers, plus live visuals/logs during play.
+   - **Output:** A 22x3 Q-table (states 0-21, actions take1/take2/take3) as both `.npy` and `.txt` files, plus live visuals/logs during play.

 2. **Hardware System (Arduino):**
    - **Purpose:** Run the trained AI in physical play against a human, with live data exchange and optional sync to Pygame engine.